 Theiss-Nyland K., Qadri F., Colin-Jones R., Zaman K., Khanam F., Liu X., Voysey M., Khan A., Hasan N., Ashher F., Farooq YG., Pollard AJ., Clemens JD.

-Typhoid fever illnesses are responsible for more than 100 000 deaths worldwide each year.
+Background Typhoid fever illnesses are responsible for more than 100 000 deaths worldwide each year.
 In Bangladesh, typhoid fever is endemic, with incidence rates between 292-395 per 100 000 people annually.
 While considerable effort has been made to improve access to clean water and sanitation services in the country, there is still a significant annual typhoid burden, which particularly affects children.
 A typhoid conjugate vaccine (Vi-TCV) was recently prequalified by the World Health Organization and recommended for use, and offers the potential to greatly reduce the typhoid burden in Bangladesh.
-This study is a double-blind, cluster-randomized, controlled trial of Vi-TCV in a geographically defined area in Dhaka, Bangladesh.
+Methods This study is a double-blind, cluster-randomized, controlled trial of Vi-TCV in a geographically defined area in Dhaka, Bangladesh.
 At least 32 500 children from 9 months to <16 years of age will be vaccinated and followed for 2 years to assess the effectiveness and safety of Vi-TCV in a real-world setting.
 All cluster residents will also be followed to measure the indirect effect of Vi-TCV in this community.
-This protocol has been approved by the International Centre for Diarrhoeal Disease Research, Bangladesh; a University of Oxford research review; and both ethical review committees.
+Ethics and Dissemination This protocol has been approved by the International Centre for Diarrhoeal Disease Research, Bangladesh; a University of Oxford research review; and both ethical review committees.
 Informed written consent and assent will be obtained before enrollment.
 Vi-TCV has been shown to be safe and effective in previous, smaller-scale studies.
 The results of this study will be shared through a series of peer-reviewed journal articles.
 The findings will also be disseminated to the local government, stakeholders within the community, and the population within which the study was conducted.
-This trial is the largest and only cluster-randomized control trial of Vi-TCV ever conducted, and will describe the effectiveness of Vi-TCV in an endemic population.
+Conclusions This trial is the largest and only cluster-randomized control trial of Vi-TCV ever conducted, and will describe the effectiveness of Vi-TCV in an endemic population.
 The results of this trial may provide important evidence to support the introduction of TCVs in countries with a high burden of typhoid.
-ISRCTN11643110.
+Clinical Trials Registration ISRCTN11643110. © The Author(s) 2019.
+Published by Oxford University Press for the Infectious Diseases Society of America.